RallyTools/RallyRestToolkitForRuby/README.md

     config[:headers]    = headers #from RallyAPI::CustomHttpHeader.new()

+#### User Authentication
+A Rally API key can be used for user authentication.
+If an API Key is provided, the username and password are ignored.
+(This is true even if the API Key is invalid, blank, or nil.)

 ### Querying Rally

     #type names are stored in rally.rally_objects hash, you can inspect there for a list